Scotiabank's Ombudsman provides an impartial final review of unresolved complaints made by Scotiabank customers.

 Following the initial review of a complaint, if the Ombudsman or his/her staff determine that the complaint will be investigated, a Consent Agreement is sent to the customer to sign and return.
 Once the Ombudsman's Office receives the customer’s signed Consent Agreement, the file is assigned to an Assistant Ombudsman for investigation.

 The Ombudsman has complete control over the conduct and procedure of the investigation, including the calling of any person or viewing of any documents and information he/she sees fit.
 The Ombudsman requires the customer and the Bank to cooperate with the investigation and may require the customer as well as the Bank and its complaint-handling units to provide any or all relevant documentation and information.

 The investigation will be conducted based upon the documentation and other evidence provided by the customer and the Bank and may include interviews with both parties and/or others.
 The Ombudsman may also consult experts or consultants as may be required to assist with the investigation of complaints.

-At any time during the process, the Ombudsman or his/her staff may attempt to negotiate or mediate a mutually agreeable resolution or make a recommendation for settlement of the complaint.
+At any time during the process, the Ombudsman or his/her staff may attempt to facilitate a mutually agreeable resolution or make a recommendation for settlement of the complaint.
 If an offer is to be made to the customer, the Ombudsman will send a letter that explains the reasons for the offer and provide the customer with a reasonable amount of time to accept or reject it.
 If the customer accepts the offer, the Ombudsman will require the customer to sign a full and final release.
 Once the signed release is received, the Ombudsman will make the necessary arrangements to facilitate any payment or other resolution agreed upon.

 If the Ombudsman determines that compensation or other resolution is not warranted, a final written response will be sent to the customer outlining the reasons for the decline of the customer’s request.